Michael Harrison Blues: A Fresh Take on “Everyday I Have the Blues”

 But here’s the thing: this single doesn’t feel heavy or sad.
 It feels like a release.

-• The Hook: It’s catchy.
-Like, “stuck in your head after one listen” catchy.
+• The Hook: It’s infectious.
+Like, “stuck in your head after one listen” infectious.

 • The Technical Stuff: If you’re a gear-head or a guitar player, you’re going to love the tone on the lead breaks.
 It’s bright, biting, and perfectly executed.